oxigraph/oxrdflib/README.md

 * An in-memory store, named `"OxMemory"`.
 * A disk-based store based on the [Sled key-value store](https://sled.rs/), named `"OxSled"`.

-Oxrdflib will be available on Pypi and installable with:
+Oxrdflib is [available on Pypi](https://pypi.org/project/oxrdflib/) and installable with:
 ```bash
 pip install oxrdflib
 ```